ShirGs/Convolutional-Neural-Network-/README.md

 ## Repository Structure

-- `part1_cnn_six_class.ipynb`: Jupyter notebook containing the code and analysis for Part 1 of the project.
+- `analysis.ipynb`: Jupyter notebook containing the code and analysis
-- `part2_cnn_four_and_imbalanced.ipynb`: Jupyter notebook with code for developing CNN models for the four-class and imbalanced datasets.
-- `part3_transfer_learning_class_weighting.ipynb`: Jupyter notebook focusing on transfer learning and class weighting to address class imbalance.
-- `report.pdf`: The project report providing detailed analysis, results, and conclusions.
 - `README.md`: This file, providing an overview of the project.

 ## How to Run the Project